Rschoete/22OM-FitTool/README.md

 17. **Outfun and stopPSO**:
 Functions to stop the particle swarm optimization algorithm when stuck in singularity.

+18. **collDATA_fittool**: Function that calculates current traces for stimulation parameters defined in target file and model parameters obtained after fit22HH.
+Usefull to visualize results after fit is performed

 ## Bounded particle swarm optimization
 PSObc uses a bounded particle swarm optimization which is not standard builtin to matlab.
 PSObc can be downloaded from matlabcentral.
 Just add to path